ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 * All Actions that require hearing are hindered equal to the rank of this condition

-## Mental Conditions
+## Mental Impairments

-Mental conditions are status conditions that are inflicted by an emotive source.
-A character can  recover from one mental condition by making a Resolve Test during Recovery.
+Mental conditions are status conditions that are inflicted by an emotive source and target a creature's Insight, Wits, or Resolve.

 ### **Troubled**